Munich-Quantum-Software-Stack/MQSS-Pennylane-Adapter/README.md

 # pennylane-provider

-This projects implements a custom Pennylane backend called LRZDevice, which is able to send quantum jobs to LRZ's infrastructure using the pennylane frontend.
+This projects implements a custom Pennylane backend called MQSSPennylaneDevice, which is able to send quantum jobs to LRZ's infrastructure using the pennylane frontend.
 The users would be able to use all full-fletched pennylane functions (optimization, QML etc.) while running their jobs on LRZ's quantum hardware.

 ## Code Snippet